ftolentino/pokemon-rando-api/README.md

 ## Description
 ```
-A web page that displays all things Marvel in cards.
+A web application that lets you get a random Pokemon card and also generate a random color background.
+A buy card link also shows up for each Pokemon card.
 ```
 ## Setup/Installation Requirements